FRS glossary

 DROP (Deferred Retirement Option Program)

 A program that allows eligible FRS members to retire on paper while continuing to work.
-The pension is "frozen" at DROP entry and the monthly benefit accumulates in an interest-bearing account.
+The pension benefit is locked in at DROP entry — your monthly amount is calculated based on your service and AFC at that point and does not increase during the DROP period.
+Each month the pension accumulates in an interest-bearing account.
 At DROP termination, the member receives the accumulated lump sum and begins drawing the monthly pension.
 As of 2023 legislation, DROP can last up to 96 months.

 Related: Lump Sum, COLA